-The second day of the retreat was grounded in emotional intimacy exercises and absorbing knowledge about female anatomy, specifically concerning our sacred spot, which is located next to the g-spot.
+The second day of the retreat was grounded in emotional intimacy exercises and absorbing knowledge about female anatomy, specifically concerning our sacred spot, which is located next to the G-spot.
 Charles and Leah spoke about how important it is to get in touch with the vulva.
 The more blood and consciousness we can bring to our vulva, the healthier our reproductive energy will be.
-One way we can do this is with our breath techniques.
+One way we can do this is with our breathing techniques.
 It is possible to orgasm from breathing and contracting alone!

 Women tend to short-circuit their orgasms by forgetting to breathe, thus, holding their breath.
-This cuts off circulation of oxygen to our vulva and keeps us from achieving release.
+This cuts off the circulation of oxygen to our vulva and keeps us from achieving release.
 When you see the door to orgasm, take deep breaths!
 Breathing through our orgasms and climbing the peaks of pleasure enables us to feel our orgasm throughout our entire body.
 As long as you can breathe in, the orgasm can continue.
-Connective breath will carry you over the edge and into mind-blowing ecstasy.
+The connective breath will carry you over the edge and into mind-blowing ecstasy.
 It is especially recommended that we make a sound (like ‘Ahhhhhh’) as we exhale, as sound accentuates the orgasm.

 For men who cum quickly, struggle with premature ejaculation, or are interested in learning to control their orgasms, we learned about edging techniques like the squeeze.
-Benefits of edging are being able to last longer during sex and stronger orgasms.
+The benefits of edging are being able to last longer during sex and stronger orgasms.
 Many of these practices incorporate a man’s prostate, but what about men with no prostate?
 Turns out they are not missing out at all!
 In fact, men with no prostate can also achieve multiple orgasms.

 We also did connective intimacy exercises that were very healing.
 Letting go of our traumas is essential in making way for new healing energy.
 There was a lot of eye contact — necessary in creating intimacy— involved, which was uncomfortable at first (especially with strangers!) but grew easier and easier to do.
 We partnered up and asked each other questions like, “What are you afraid I might see?”
 I started crying immediately when the question was prompted to me.
 I thought about all the people who had hurt me and taken advantage of my love and kindness.
 It was a wonderful release.
 It is rare that we have the privilege of creating and holding space for such awesome vulnerability — it was extremely empowering.